Skip to main content

 Jim McCloskey and a handful of other advocates do the tough work of helping the wrongfully convicted.

 Editor’s Note: Since writing his first novel, A Time to Kill, in 1989, John Grisham has become the best-known author of legal thrillers – his 44 books have sold over 300 million copies worldwide.
-Grisham supports the work of innocence projects that help individuals who claim they have been wrongfully convicted of serious crimes – sometimes receiving the death penalty.
-Last month Doubleday published When Truth Is All You Have by Jim McCloskey, “dean of innocence advocates,” with moving stories of innocent prisoners sentenced to death or life in prison who were set free by Jim’s efforts.
-Portions of this essay by John Grisham appeared as the introduction in the book.
+Grisham supports the work of innocence projects that help individuals who claim they have been wrongfully convicted of serious crimes – sometimes, receiving the death penalty.
+Last month, Doubleday published When Truth Is All You Have by Jim McCloskey, “dean of the innocence advocates,” with moving stories of innocent prisoners sentenced to death or life in prison who were set free by Jim’s efforts.
+Portions of this essay by John Grisham appeared as the introduction to the book.

 There are thousands of innocent people who have been convicted by our justice system and locked away in prison.
 Most Americans, or most white ones anyway, do not believe this.
 Those with darker skin know better because they have seen and lived this reality.